Knotweed

 Habitat:

 • Found in parks, gravel bars, along riverbeds, stream banks, rights-of way, and roadsides.
-It is also found in riparian areas and will move up river columns.
+It is also found in riparian areas and will move up watersheds.

 How It Got Here: